Chicago Objects Study Initiative

 Mellon Curatorial Research Fellowship

 The COSI Curatorial Research Fellow is an advanced graduate student who spends a year in residence at the Art Institute working closely with a curatorial mentor.
 Fellows and museum curators are matched via a collaborative process involving all three institutions considering a Fellow’s career stage and research interests and given the curator’s work plans and expertise.
 The Fellowship also provides funds for research-related travel.
 Alumna Maureen Warren, now Curator at the Krannert Art Museum, was the inaugural COSI Fellow.
-Our most recent COSI Fellow, Antawan Byrd, began a position as Assistant Curator in the Department of Photography at the Art Institute in September 2018.
+Our most recent COSI Fellow, Cait DiMartino, began a position as Visiting Assistant Professor at Bowdoin College in Fall 2024.

 COSI Undergraduate Seminar

-Beginning in Spring 2018, one advanced graduate student will offer an annual, stand-alone seminar for Northwestern undergraduate students taught with objects from the Art Institute.
-The inaugural seminar will be led by C.C.
-McKee and focus on the museum’s stellar collection of nineteenth-century art.
+From time to time, an advanced graduate student will offer an annual, stand-alone seminar for Northwestern undergraduate students taught with objects from the Art Institute.
+The inaugural seminar was led by C.C.
+McKee (Assistant Professor, Bryn Mawr College) focusing on the museum’s stellar collection of nineteenth-century art.
+Other seminars have dealt with early modern collecting practices; architecture and urban space in Chicago; Blackness and abstraction; and William Blake and ecology.